KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 ### Items at the Same Table Position

-Throughout the riddle, associations are made between items in a category with statements such as:
+Throughout the riddle, associations are made between the positions of items in different categories with statements such as:

 > Doctor Marcolla wore a jaunty white hat.